History of rockets: World War II

 In 1943, production of the V-2 rocket began in Germany.
 It had an operational range of 300 km and carried a 1000 kg warhead, with an amatol explosive charge.
 It normally achieved an operational maximum altitude of around 90 km, but could achieve 206 km if launched vertically.
 The vehicle was similar to most modern rockets, with turbopumps, inertial guidance and many other features.
 Thousands were fired at various Allied nations, mainly Belgium, as well as England and France.
 While they could not be intercepted, their guidance system design and single conventional warhead meant that they were insufficiently accurate against military targets.
 A total of 2,754 people in England were killed, and 6,523 were wounded before the launch campaign was ended.
 There were also 20,000 deaths of slave labour during the construction of V-2s.
 While it did not significantly affect the course of the war, the V-2 provided a lethal demonstration of the potential for guided rockets as weapons.

 In parallel with the guided missile programme in Nazi Germany, rockets were also used on aircraft, either for assisting horizontal take-off (RATO), vertical take-off (Bachem Ba 349 "Natter") or for powering them (Me 163, etc.).
 During the war Germany also developed several guided and unguided air-to-air, ground-to-air and ground-to-ground missiles (see list of World War II guided missiles of Germany).

 Post World War II

-At the end of World War II, competing Russian, British, and US military and scientific crews raced to capture technology and trained personnel from the German rocket program at Peenemünde.
+At the end of World War II, competing Soviet, British, and US military and scientific crews raced to capture technology and trained personnel from the German rocket program at Peenemünde.
 Russia and Britain had some success, but the United States benefited the most.
 The US captured a large number of German rocket scientists, including von Braun, and brought them to the United States as part of Operation Paperclip.
 In America, the same rockets that were designed to rain down on Britain were used instead by scientists as research vehicles for developing the new technology further.
 The V-2 evolved into the American Redstone rocket, used in the early space program.

+In 1946 the Anglo-Australian Joint Project was initiated between the United Kingdom and Australia to provide a Long Range Weapons Establishment, for research and test flights.
+This continued until 1980.